swcarpentry/sql-novice-survey/_episodes/01-select.md

 > ## Quiz: How much can SELECT do?
 >
-> Which of the following one(s) is/are wrong and will throw error?
+> Which of the following one(s) is/are wrong and will throw an error?
 >
 > a) SELECT 1+1;
 >